Te la dedico

-Te la dedico is a Colombian telenovela created by Juan Andrés Granados for RCN Televisión.
+Te la dedico (English: This One's for You) is a Colombian telenovela created by Juan Andrés Granados for RCN Televisión.
 It aired on Canal RCN from 8 February 2022 to 15 July 2022.
+And it is available from the same day in day-and-date mode in Latin America on HBO Max.
 The series stars Pipe Bueno and Diana Hoyos as Wilson Barrera and Adriana Osorio, musicians who dream of becoming big music stars.

 Plot

 Since they were young, Wilson (Pipe Bueno) and Adriana (Diana Hoyos) have had the illusion of being great artists, but different circumstances have kept them away from their dreams.
 Wilson, who comes from a humble family, is told by his mother to not be a dreamer, since the world of stage was not for them.
 Meanwhile, Rosa (Marcela Gallego), Adriana's mother, belittles her daughter's talent, and criticizes her for wanting to dedicate herself to music, going as far as kicking Adriana out of her home, so that she can continue to pursue her dreams far away from her.
 With these bumps in the road, Wilson and Adriana will cling to any opportunity that comes their way.
 Henry (Andrés Suárez) and La Mona (Valerie Domínguez) will come into their lives, to open the doors of a world unknown to them until now.